root-project/root/math/genvector/doc/index.md

 \defgroup GenVector Physics Vectors
 \ingroup Math
-\brief Generic 2D, 3D and 4D vector classes and their transformations (rotations).
+\brief Vector classes (2D, 3D and 4D / Lorentz vector) and their transformations.

 These classes represent vectors and their operations and transformations, such as rotations and Lorentz transformations, in two, three and four dimensions.
 The 4D space-time is used for physics vectors representing relativistic particles in [Minkowski-space](https://en.wikipedia.org/wiki/Minkowski_space).
 These vectors are different from Linear Algebra vectors or `std::vector` which describe generic N-dimensional vectors.

+Hint: the most commonly used Lorentz vector class is ROOT::Math::PtEtaPhiMVector, a typedef to ROOT::Math::LorentzVector < ROOT::Math::PtEtaPhiM4D <double> >.

 ## Points and Vector concept

-Mathematically vectors and points are two distinct concepts.
-They have different transformations, like vectors only rotate while points rotate and translate.
-You can add two vectors but not two points and the difference between two points is a vector.
+Mathematically, vectors and points are two distinct concepts.
+They have different
+transformations: vectors can only be rotated, while points can be rotated or translated.
+You can add two vectors but not two points, and the difference between two points is a vector.
 We then distinguish for the 2 and 3 dimensional case, between points and vectors, modeling them with different classes:
 *   ROOT::Math::DisplacementVector2D and ROOT::Math::DisplacementVector3D describe
-    2 and 3 component direction and magnitude vectors, not rooted at any particular point;
+    2- and 3-component direction and magnitude vectors, not rooted at any particular point;
 *   ROOT::Math::PositionVector2D and ROOT::Math::PositionVector3D model points in
     2 and 3 dimensions.